ausievich/pw-automation-example/README.md

 ## Key Features

 - **Page Object Pattern**: Tests are organized using the **Page Object** pattern, which simplifies scaling and extending tests.
-- **Component Classes**: Elements like buttons and inputs are encapsulated in component classes, promoting reusable and clean code.
+- **Component Classes**: Common page elements are encapsulated in component classes, promoting reusable and clean code.

 ## Running the Tests